rudymatela/extrapolate/README.md

 [![Extrapolate Build Status][build-status]][build-log]
 [![Extrapolate on Hackage][hackage-version]][extrapolate-on-hackage]

-Extrapolate is a property-based testing library for Haskell capable of reporting generalized counter-examples.
+Extrapolate is a [property-based testing] library for [Haskell] capable of reporting generalized counter-examples.

 Installing Extrapolate
 ----------------------

-To install the latest version of [Extrapolate from Hackage], just:
+To install the latest version of [Extrapolate from Hackage] using [cabal], just:

 	$ cabal update
 	$ cabal install extrapolate